-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 The mirror command creates a volume element that mirrors all of its child volume elements.
 When you create a mirror, you must specify whether you are naming the generated volume to which it is attached or whether the system will generate a temporary volume name.